General FAQ's

 Idaho Department of lands does not track royalty payments made to cities and counties from oil and gas sales.
 That information can be obtained by contacting the city or county directly.

 Per Idaho Code, a 2.5% severance tax of the gross income received by a producer on the sale of hydrocarbons produced in the state is to be paid.
-44% of the 2.5% is to be paid to the country from which the production occurred, 28% of the 2.5% is to be paid to the cities within the county.
+44% of the 2.5% is to be paid to the county from which the production occurred, 28% of the 2.5% is to be paid to the cities within the county.
 According to reports published on the Idaho State Tax Commission website, $88,558.92 was distributed in severance tax payments to cities and counties in Fiscal Year 2022 (July 1, 2021 to June 30, 2022).

 If only one well can be drilled to a pool, why are there three wells in the Barlow Unit?